 Tristan Dirk Stamm was born and raised in Massachusetts outside of Boston.
 He graduated from Marlboro College with a BA in Visual Arts and Environmental Studies.
-Currently he works and lives in Portland, Maine.
+He currently works and lives in Portland, Maine.

 The chance that a saguaro seedling will survive to adulthood is almost non-existent.
 First, the seed has to find its way into the shade of another plant, manage to survive months of dryness while only being able to store a couple of drops of water, and stay warm enough not to freeze during cold winter nights.
 The seedling must deal with these challenges for anywhere between 38 to 135 years.
 The probability that a saguaro survives to adulthood is so slim that the forests of 60 ft tall saguaros in the Sonoran Desert seem like they shouldn’t exist.